Atom property coloring and labelsΒΆ

-This example demonstrates how to color atoms based on scalar properties.
+This example demonstrates how to color atoms based on scalar properties, and how to visualize property values as labels for the atoms.

 import ase.io